-Drug Information Anaplastic lymphoma kinase (ALK) inhibitor 200 mg and 250 mg tablets reviewed by pCODR Recommended dosage of 250 mg administered orally twice daily Validated diagnostic test for determining ALK-mutation status required Cancer Treated ALK-positive advanced non-small cell lung cancer (NSCLC).
-Burden of Illness NSCLC is the leading cause of cancer-related mortality in Canadians Approximately <5% of patients with NSCLC are ALK-positive.
-Current Standard Treatment Intravenous chemotherapy with platinum-based doublet therapy, such as cisplatin or carboplatin combined with one of gemcitabine, vinorelbine, paclitaxel, docetaxel, or in some provinces, pemetrexed Limitations of Current Therapy Response rates to first-line chemotherapy are approximately 20% but improvement only lasts a few months, with progression occurring within three to four months
+Drug Information • • Anaplastic lymphoma kinase (ALK) inhibitor 200 mg and 250 mg tablets reviewed by pCODR Recommended dosage of 250 mg administered orally twice daily Validated diagnostic test for determining ALK-mutation status required Cancer Treated • ALK positive advanced non-small cell lung cancer (NSCLC).
+Burden of Illness • NSCLC is the leading cause of cancer-related mortality in Canadians Approximately <5% of patients with NSCLC are ALK-positive.
+Current Standard Treatment • Standard treatments in both the first-line and second-line setting include intravenous chemotherapy with platinum- based doublet therapy, such as cisplatin or carboplatin combined with one of gemcitabine, vinorelbine, paclitaxel, docetaxel, or pemetrexed.
+Other therapies in patients who progress after one or two lines of prior chemotherapy include the molecular targeted therapies erlotinib and gefitinib.
+Limitations of Current Therapy • Response rates to chemotherapy are approximately 20% but responses last only a few months, with progression occurring within three to four months and patients requiring alternative treatment options in both the first-line and second-line settings.